Updated: June 23, 2025- 10 min read

 Include design early in the Product process with these two user flow diagram templates.

-Get the templateWhat is Product Experience?
+Get the templateWhat Is Product Experience?

 Product experience (PX) is the customer’s journey within a product.
 While similar to user experience (UX), PX encompasses the customer’s entire interaction with the product, from beginning to end — across browsers, mobile apps, and more.
 In the software industry, PX specifically refers to the portion of the customer journey that takes place within product applications.